 When it came to planning for the arrival of my baby, there was one thing I wasn’t too worried about: what my baby would play with.

-As it turns out, while babies are amused by fairly simple things (Henry spent the first half of his life laughing at my postpartum belly button, for example), their attention span is infinitely short.
-Additionally, my child appeared completely unimpressed by the toys we had on offer.
+As it turns out, while babies are amused by fairly simple things, their attention span is infinitely short.
+As such, my own baby was completely uninterested with the toys I presented him with.

 Finishing up my research (all ten minutes of it) and I was ready to up my play game.
-All I had to do was to find some activities that would meet each of my baby’s developmental sweet spots, and our home would transform into its very own Sesame Street.
+All I had to do was to find some activities that would meet each of my baby’s developmental sweet spots.

 My only problem?
 I had absolutely no idea where to begin.